 This AIF and certain documents incorporated by reference herein make reference to certain financial measures that are not recognized by International Financial Reporting Standards ("IFRS"), sometimes referred to as Generally Accepted Accounting Principles ("GAAP").
-These financial measures do not have standardized meanings prescribed by IFRS and therefore are referred to a non-GAAP measure.
+These financial measures do not have standardized meanings prescribed by IFRS and therefore are referred to as non-GAAP measures.
 These non-GAAP measures may not be comparable to similar measures presented by other issuers.
-An example of a non-GAAP financial measure in this AIF is Netbacks.
+Non-GAAP financial measure in this AIF are Netbacks and Net Debt.
 Netbacks are per boe and per mcf performance measures used in the analysis of operational activities.
-Pieridae assess netbacks to assess the operational and financial performance of the Corporation versus third party crude oil and natural gas producers.
+Pieridae uses netbacks to assess the operational and financial performance of the Company versus third party crude oil and natural gas producers.
+Net Debt is a measure of leverage which demonstrates Pieridae's ability to pay off our debt and take on new debt, if necessary.
 Investors are cautioned that these non-GAAP financial measures should not be construed as alternatives to other measures of financial performance calculated in accordance with GAAP.
-For information regarding the non-GAAP financial measures used by the Corporation, including a reconciliation to the most comparable GAAP measure for each such non-GAAP measure, see "Non-GAAP Measures" in Pieridae's Management Discussion and Analysis ("MD&A") for the years ended December 31, 2022, and 2021.
-The MD&A is available on SEDAR at www.sedar.com
+For information regarding the non-GAAP financial measures used by the Company, including an explanation of the composition of the non-GAAP financial measure and a reconciliation to the most comparable GAAP measure for each such non-GAAP measure, see "Non-GAAP Measures" in Pieridae's Management Discussion and Analysis ("MD&A") for the years ended December 31, 2023, and 2022, which is incorporated herein by reference.
+The MD&A is available on SEDAR+ at www.sedarplus.ca.